badgerherald/badgerherald.com/readme.md

 Deploying to a new server is almost entirely within the repo.

-#1, Deploy a Debian 11 box—and mount in relevant volumes.
+#1, Deploy a Debian 11 droplet in digital ocean.
+Remember to:

+- Mount in relevant block storage (uploads & plugins dir)
+- Allow-list the droplets access to its managed database

 #2, SSH into the box and: